Customer Care procedures and support activities

 P1: Critical Impact—Service Unusable in Production The application or infrastructure is unusable in production, having a significant rate of user-facing errors.

-Business impact is critical (revenue loss, potential data integrity issue, etc.).
+Business impact is critical (for example, revenue loss or potential data integrity issue).

-No workaround is available that is easy to implement (less than 30 minutes).
+No workaround is available that can be quickly implemented (less than 30 minutes).

 Affected Google Cloud component or feature is marked as General Availability.